Insights for Zivver Secure Email

 Q Can I generate a report that is different from the out-of-the-box dashboards?

 A Yes.
-You can to can export to CSV so that you can manipulate the raw data in a spreadsheet or BI tool.
+You can to can export data to CSV so that you can manipulate the raw data in a spreadsheet or BI tool.
 This export provides all the data that is powering the dashboard, allowing for much more analysis that is shown in the dashboard alone.
 When downloading data, date filters applied to the dashboard also apply to the data export.

 Q How can I generate reports on individual departments?